BulloRosso/reign-over-robots/README.md

 The plan is to grow documentation together with code in a 50%/50% ratio: Only if the textual description is precise and complete next generation LLMs will be able to modify the existing codebase with high precision.

 # Use cases and scope
-This project aims at a LEAST COST implemntation of agents for customers.
+This project aims at a LEAST COST implementation of agents for customers.
 The approach is to avoid use as many out-of-the-box services to simplify development.

 Imagine you were a web agency and want to provide agents based solutions to your clients:
 * the implementations should not differ too much for easier maintenance/updates AND
 * you want to be able to separate operations costs per tenant AND
 * you want to implement only the business logic, the rest should be covered by cloud services

+# Hardware / service requirements
+This project can be checked out to tinker locally.
+Using the infrastructure folder it can be deployed to the Azure cloud for public access.

 # Logical dependencies: Repo folders
 This repository is organized in the following structure: